kata-containers/kata-containers/docs/code-pr-advice.md

 Raised a GitHub issue in the Kata Containers repository that explains what sort of test is required along with as much detail as possible.
-Ensure the original issue is referenced on the `tests` issue.
+Ensure the original issue is referenced in the issue.

 ### Unsafe code